Remember back when spending hours poring over legal documents to ensure nothing was missed was just how things were done?

 You’ve given them the competitive advantage.
 They’ve found your weaknesses.
 They’ve got insight into your case strategy.
 They can mitigate risk and maintain credibility with the courts.

 And it’s not just about you.
 They can review their own work product as often as necessary without sacrificing valuable time.
 They can alter their arguments and improve their authority.
 And all of this leads to a crucial advantage – confidence.
-The right resources result in confidence.
+The right resources result in confidence through increased levels of accuracy and efficiency.
 They gain that always-elusive feeling of being “done” without the fear of missing something.

 What happens when your judge has even more insight?